GENERAL INSTRUCTIONS FOR AUTHORS

 Scope of the Journal

-Hypothesis-driven work is particularly welcomed; purely descriptive papers will generally not be considered.
-Investigations carried out using interdisciplinary methods are encouraged.
+Hypothesis-driven work is particularly welcomed; purely descriptive or confirmatory papers will generally not be considered.
+Region-specific findings should be set in a broad general context that advances scientific understanding.
+Investigations carried out using interdisciplinary methods are particularly encouraged.

 Categories of papers